githika99/C_Programs/Cryptography/README.md

 <h1>Description</h1>
-For this assignment, a private and public key is created.
+There are errors in the encryption and decryption.
+For this project, a private and public key is created.
 Using these keys, a message is encrypted and then decrypted.

 <h1>Building</h1>
 $ make